DevExpress-Examples/web-reporting-content-security-policy/README.md

 ## Angular

-The Native Report Viewer and Report Designer are integrated to an Angular project created with Angular CLI.
+The Report Designer and Native Report Viewer are integrated to an Angular project created with [Angular CLI](https://angular.dev/tools/cli).
 For more information on CSP in Angular framework, refer to the following documentation article: [Content Security Policy](https://angular.dev/best-practices/security#content-security-policy).

 The following meta tag shows the minimum required CSP for our reporting controls: